-Aquinas101.com – The Thomistic Institute’s “Aquinas 101” course, with over 50 videos introducing the thought and wisdom of St. Thomas Aquinas.
+Aquinas 101 – The Thomistic Institute’s free “Aquinas 101” course has over 80 videos introducing the thought and wisdom of St. Thomas Aquinas.

 Dominican Friars Live – The priory of St. Vincent Ferrer in Manhattan is livestreaming the Rosary (12 noon Eastern time), Divine Mercy Chaplet (3pm), and Mass (7pm Monday-Saturday; 11am Sunday).

-St. Dominic Church – The Dominican church in Washington, D.C. livestreams weekday Mass at 11am ET.
+St. Dominic Church – The Dominican church in Washington, D.C., generally livestreams weekday Mass at 8am ET.

 News & opinion:

 In separate articles for First Things, Fr.
-Thomas Joseph White, O.P., examines the prudence of limiting access to the sacraments during the pandemic; Fr.
-Dominic Langevin, O.P., puts forth reasons for not having remote confessions; Fr.
-Gregory Pine, O.P., makes a case for reverent drive-in Masses.
+Thomas Joseph White, O.P., examined the prudence of limiting access to the sacraments during the pandemic; Fr.
+Dominic Langevin, O.P., put forth reasons for not having remote confessions; Fr.
+Gregory Pine, O.P., made a case for reverent drive-in Masses.

 The Thomistic Institute convened a working group of infectious disease experts, medical professionals, scientists, and Catholic theologians in order to develop detailed guidance for how Catholic sacraments can be provided in the midst of the current pandemic, in accord with the current standards issued by the World Health Organization and the U.S. Centers for Disease Control.
 These guidelines will be updated at the situation changes.